Venue

 UIFSA provides guidance as to which state has jurisdiction over the modification of child support payments.
 The Act provides the basis for Colorado to exercise initial child support or maintenance jurisdiction, or to modify a prior order.
 The jurisdiction is based on whether the court has personal jurisdiction over the respondent (opposing party).

-Once jurisdiction is established, venue focuses on where your case will be heard.
+Once jurisdiction is established, the venue focuses on where your case will be heard.
 Think of it as choosing the specific courtroom in the courthouse maze.
 While Colorado Rules of Civil Procedure dictate general venue rules, exceptions exist in family law:

 Residence matters: Usually, you can file in the county where either party resides.
 If residing in different counties, the choice often falls to the first-filing party.